 Where are the “missing” gigabytes?

 The problem is much more pronounced if someone formats a 16TB RAID volume and, instead of the expected 16000 GB, they only see 14896GB.
 This looks like a significant loss: 1104 GB.
 “We paid for 16000GB!” exclaimed one company controller.

 This phenomenon arises because hard-disk manufacturers and RAID array controllers count the capacity differently than the file system does.
 The prefixes kilo, mega, giga, and tera are used to state powers of ten.
 However, the data being handled in computer software is typically organized based on powers of 2, so it became customary to call 2**10 a kilobyte, which was really 1024 bytes, not exactly 1000.

-Storage hardware is using the base 10 system, and software is using the base 2 system.
+Storage hardware is using the base-ten 10 numeral system capacity units, while the software – the base-two numeral system.
 So no storage is actually lost, and it is just a question of how the information is represented.